Mimi Chocolate

 Mimi Chocolate was a Bangladeshi brand of chocolate bar and chewing gum manufactured by Mimi Chocolate Ltd. It was introduced in Bangladesh in 1965.
 The company's chocolate products were first available in the country, so Mimi Chocolate was the first chocolate brand in Bangladesh.
 It had monopoly market in chocolate bar industry of Bangladesh.

 History

 It was established on 4046.856 square meter industrial plot.
-After independence of Bangladesh, Bangladesh Freedom Fighter Welfare Trust acquired Mimi Chocolate Limited which was situated in Tejgaon Industrial Area.
+After the independence of Bangladesh, Bangladesh Freedom Fighter Welfare Trust acquired Mimi Chocolate Limited which was situated in Tejgaon Industrial Area.
 Mimi Chocolate was successful in business because in that time there was a few chocolate brand in Bangladesh.
 There was less chance to import foreign chocolate products.
 That's why for 18 years Mimi Chocolate was popular chocolate brand.
 In 1990s, Mimi used to sell chocolate bars and chewing gum with an annual value of at least Tk 6 crore.

 Product

 As products, Mimi sold chocolate bars and chewing gum.
 The chocolate bars were packaged in brown paper.

 There were two flavours of Mimi chocolate bar: